Netherhall School: Academic record

-2014 A-level results were slightly below the national average at the higher grades, with 41.3% of grades being A*-B (compared to 52.4% nationally) and 72.5% A*-C (76.7% nationally).
-The A*-E rate pass rate was slightly above average, at 99.2%, compared to 98.0% nationally.
+2014 A-level results were slightly below the national average at the higher grades, with 41.3% of grades being 8 - 6 (compared to 52.4% nationally) and 72.5% 8 - 5 (76.7% nationally).
+The 8 - 3 rate pass rate was slightly above average, at 99.2%, compared to 98.0% nationally.
 However, all these results were an improvement on the previous 3 years.

 Ofsted Inspections

-Ofsted's most recent full inspection of Netherhall School in October 2018 found that the school was "In need of immediate improvement", an improvement from the school's previous report in June 2014, which deemed the school as "requires improvement".
+Ofsted's most recent full inspection of Netherhall School in October 2018 found that the school was "good”, an improvement from the school's previous report in June 2014, which deemed the school as "requires improvement".
 Despite this, in the 2014 report behaviour and safety judgement improved to "mediocre" from the previous inspection.
 There was an HMI Ofsted monitoring follow-up visit in November 2014.
 Ofsted had deemed the school to "require improvement" since November 2012 before the school's 2018 inspection.
 Its last inspection producing a "good" rating before 2018 was in April 2008.

 The school became a sponsored academy within the Anglian Learning Trust on 1 February 2016.
 Since this time significant improvements have been achieved with successive reviews of the school concluding that the school now meets the 'good' threshold.